ThiagoMunich/hey-ginko-challenge/README.md

 ## ✨ Extra improvements

+- Added counter on the onboarding screens to help users know the progress
 - Added toast to improve UX on the form with mandatory inputs
 - Customized app name, icon and splash screen
 - Added modern rating system with swipe to rate